d3lb3/d3lb3.github.io/_posts/2023-03-15-keepass-triggers.md

 While the *"Export"* indication is not *that* obvious, asking a user for its masterkey twice in a row (one time to unlock the database + one time for the export) will probably raise suspicions.

 > The corresponding CVE-2023-24055 is still marked as *DISPUTED* by NIST.
 While it is not the subject of this article to determine whether trigger system abuse is a vulnerability or not, I highly recommend you to read the whole [forum thread](https://sourceforge.net/p/keepass/discussion/329220/thread/a146e5cf6b).
 It sums up pretty well each point of view, and even includes extra salt from the participants!
 In my opinion, the decision to add a patch is understandable, but also creates a risk for users to reconsider the initial threat model, stating that every action taken as administrator (injecting DLL, abusing the plugin system, replacing KeePass binary) would also need its own fix: it's basically endless.
-{: .prompt-info }
+> {: .prompt-info }

 ## Leaking passwords through the placeholder system

 ### KeePass placeholders

-When reading through KeePass trigger documentation, I came across a sentence that caught my attention : *"Most strings in the trigger system are Spr-compiled, i.e. placeholders (except state-changing ones), environment variables, etc. can be used"*.
+When reading through KeePass trigger documentation, I came across a sentence that caught my attention : *"Most strings in the trigger system are Spr-compiled, i.e. placeholders, environment variables, etc. can be used"*.

 Lots of word that we don't know here, so let's visit KeePass [Placeholders](https://keepass.info/help/base/placeholders.html) documentation page and try to find out more : *"KeePass uses the abbreviation 'Spr' for 'String placeholder replacement'.
-An Spr-compiled field is a field where placeholders are replaced when performing an action with this field (like copying it to the clipboard, sending it using auto-type, etc.)."*
+An Spr-compiled field is a field where placeholders are replaced when performing an action with this field."*

-In other words, placeholders are special string enclosed with braces, that are compiled on-the-fly by KeePass.
+In other words, placeholders are special strings enclosed with braces, that are compiled on-the-fly by KeePass.
 For example, if you want to dynamically use the current entry's username, you can evaluate it with the `{USERNAME}` placeholder.

 ![placeholder_example](/assets/img/blog/keepass_triggers/placeholder_example.png){: .shadow}
-_The username's and title parts of the URL are dynamically replaced using a placeholder._
+_The username and title parts of the URL are dynamically replaced using a placeholder._

 The example above would obviously not be of much use in a real-life scenario, but you get the idea of this whole compilation behavior.
 From what I read online, placeholders are mostly used to perform entry auto-typing on browsers.
 They offer large scripting possibilities, as they support basically every field of an entry:

 ![placeholder_list](/assets/img/blog/keepass_triggers/placeholders_list.png){: .shadow}

 I bet you saw that too, you can export the password field from a placeholder!
-Many other things are possible, including direct interaction with the operating system like reading environment variables, getting and setting the clipboard or even execute command lines.
+Note that many other things are possible, including direct interaction with the operating system like reading environment variables, getting and setting the clipboard, or even execute command lines.

 We can already build a basic trigger that makes use of placeholders to export database secrets.
 It could for example use the *Copied entry data to clipboard* event, and trigger an *Execute command line / URL* action that would write `{TITLE}:{USERNAME}:{PASSWORD}:{URL}` to a text file, successfully extracting every entry that the user copies to its clipboard.